Association Between Breastmilk Microbiota and Food Allergy in Infants

 Keywords:

-breast milk microbiome, breastfeeding, food allergies, butyrate, infant
+breastfeeding, breastmilk microbiome, butyrate, food allergies, infant

-diseases early in life.
+Regulating the composition of human breastmilk has the potential to prevent allergic diseases early in life.
 The composition of breastmilk is complex, comprising varying levels of oligosaccharides, immunoactive molecules, vitamins, metabolites, and microbes.
 Although several studies have examined the relationship between different components of breastmilk and infant food allergies, few have investigated the relationship between microorganisms in breastmilk and infant food allergy.
-In the present study, we selected 135 healthy pregnant women and their full-term newborns from a cohort of 202 mother– infant pairs.
+In the present study, we selected 135 healthy pregnant women and their full-term newborns from a cohort of 202 mother-infant pairs.
 Among them, 69 infants were exclusively breastfed until 6 mo after birth.
 At follow-up, 11 of the 69 infants developed a food allergy in infancy while 22 showed no signs of allergy.
 Thirty-three breastmilk samples were collected within 1 mo after delivery, and 123 infant fecal samples were collected at five time points following their birth.
 These samples were analyzed using microbial 16S rRNA gene sequencing.
 The abundance and evenness of the milk microbiota and the number of differential bacteria were higher in the breastmilk samples from the non-allergy group than in those from the food allergy group.
 The non-allergy group showed relatively high abundance of Bifidobacterium, Akkermansia, Clostridium IV, Clostridium XIVa, Veillonella, and butyrate-producing bacteria such as Fusobacterium, Lachnospiraceae incertae sedis, Roseburia, and Ruminococcus.
 In contrast, the abundance of Proteobacteria, Acinetobacter, and Pseudomonas in breastmilk was higher in the food allergy group.
 A comparison of the changes in dominant differential breastmilk microbiota in the intestinal flora of the two groups of infants over time revealed that the changes in Bifidobacterium abundance were consistent with those in the breastmilk flora.
 Functional pathway prediction of breastmilk microflora showed that the enhancement of the metabolic pathways of tyrosine, tryptophan, and fatty acids was significantly different between the groups.
 We suggest that changes in the breastmilk microbiota can influence the development of food allergies.
 Breastmilk contains several microbes that have protective effects against food allergies, both by influencing the colonization of intestinal microbiota and by producing butyrate.
 This study may provide new ideas for improving infant health through early intervention with probiotics.

 Experiment 1